thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	Killable.default()

 Now the player can be collided with and killed as well.
-It's only fair.
+Hey, it's only fair.

 10.4.
 Re-compile the game and refresh the web browser.
 Locate the raider, aim carefully, and shoot a bullet at it.
 Now your bullets can destroy the Raider, which is good, because otherwise what's the point of bullets, man?